amnich/amnich.github.io/_posts/2017-09-04-Access-your-profile-functions-more-efficient.md

 	)

  # get all function definitions using the FunctionDefinitionAst
- # exctract the function names using regex
+ # extract the function names using regex
  # list all except my menu function itself
   $functions = @($AST.FindAll({
 	    	$args[0] -is [System.Management.Automation.Language.FunctionDefinitionAst]}